 The CMC features a small chapel where all are welcome to pray and reflect.
+It is open during the normal business hours of the CMC.
 The chapel harbors symbols of the Center’s roots and the Catholic values upon which the organization is based.

 Patron saints – The CMC’s two patron saints are St. Martin de Porres and Our Lady of Guadalupe, honoring the two organizations that combined to form the Catholic Multicultural Center.
 Statues of each reside in the chapel.
 St. Martin de Porres is the patron saint of interracial harmony and known for his compassion to the poor, sick and to all living creatures.
 The Virgin Mary in her form as Our Lady of Guadalupe, patroness of the Americas, is a prominent religious figure for Catholics from Mexico and throughout Latin and North America.

 Crucifix – The crucifix in the chapel is from Nigeria.
 It was a gift from a visiting Nigerian Bishop to the late Bishop Bullock, the Diocese of Madison Bishop who facilitated the building of the current Center.
 Bishop Bullock bestowed the crucifix upon the CMC after the new building was complete.
 This crucifix is a celebration of cultural diversity and religious unity, reminding us that there are many ways to portray Jesus on the cross, each as unique as the cultures that create them.